 For those of us lucky enough to have learnt how to swim at a young age, from our parents, siblings or in our school environment, we may take for granted that everyone knows how to swim.
 This isn’t the case, however, and in 2012, statistics showed that in the UK, 20,000 children would leave primary school unable to swim, with 40% of those children having never been offered lessons.
 With little opportunity to learn after this point, one in five people reach adulthood without this skill – that’s up to nine million people over the age of fourteen.

-Drowning Prevention Week is run by the Royal Life Saving Society UK, and will be held this year from 14-24 June.
+Drowning Prevention Week is run by the Royal Life Saving Society UK, held mid June.
 Over 700 people drown in the UK and Ireland every year, with many more suffering life-changing injury because of a non-fatal drowning experience.
 Adults never having learnt to swim is the leading cause of accidental death in this country.
 Luckily, this can all be avoided.

 Water Confidence and Aquaphobia